thatipamula-jashwanth/SmartEco/docs/products/Benchmarks/Regression.md

 | ElasticNet    | 0.054          | 0.0033            | 10,788        | 3,243,000                    | 0.8489   | 2,402,448     | 0.359           | 0.437           |
 | SVR           | 144.856        | 31.827            | 10,788        | 339                          | 0.3541   | 10,267,090    | 3.595           | 3.733           |

 ---

-## Key Insights

-- **Top Predictive Performance:** LightGBM achieves the **highest R² (0.9817)** and lowest MSE, confirming its ability to model non-linear patterns efficiently.
-- **Fastest Training:** Linear, Ridge, Lasso, and ElasticNet are extremely quick to train but underperform in R² and MSE.
-- **High Throughput:** CatBoost and Ridge provide the highest batch throughput (~2–3M samples/s).
-- **Low Single-Inference Latency:** SmartKNN delivers **lowest per-sample latency** (0.143 ms mean), making it ideal for **real-time inference**, even with longer training time.
-- **Tree Ensembles:** Random Forest and Extra Trees achieve strong R² but at much higher training and single-sample inference costs.
-- **SVR:** Performs poorly on this scale—both extremely slow and low R², reflecting scalability issues with large datasets.

----